Aston Martin Vantage (2018): DTM

+The Aston Martin Vantage DTM is a "Class 1" touring car constructed by the British car manufacturer Aston Martin for use in the Deutsche Tourenwagen Masters.
+The Vantage DTM was the first Aston Martin DTM car since its entry to the sport from the 2019 season with the joint-development by HWA.
+Aston Martin Vantage DTM made DTM début ahead of 2019 DTM season under Class 1 regulations.

 HWA AG, in partnership with Aston Martin and R-Motorsport, made an all-new car for the 2019 Deutsche Tourenwagen Masters, based on the new Vantage.
 The Vantage competed in place of Mercedes-Benz's entry after the manufacturer left the competition to focus on Formula E.